-Insurance: We are self-insured for certain losses related to health and liability claims and workers compensation, although we obtain third-party insurance to limit our exposure to these claims.
+Insurance: We are self-insured for certain losses related to health and liability claims and workers' compensation, although we obtain third-party insurance to limit our exposure to these claims.
 We estimate our self-insured liabilities using a number of factors, including historical claims experience.
-Our self-insurance liability was \$1,792 and \$1,070 at April 26, 2008 and April 28, 2007, respectively, and is included in other current liabilities in our consolidated balance sheets.
+Our self-insurance liability was \$2,506 and \$1,792 at May 2, 2009 and April 26, 2008, respectively, and is included in Accrued Expenses and Warranty Obligations in our consolidated balance sheets.